Enter at Risk

 The rules of The Arena are it's very architecture.
 And they can be expressed either as rules or as architectural features.
-Asher does not know all the rules, and has not even been in all of The Arena.
+Asher does not know all the rules and has not even been in all of The Arena.
 It is vast and intricate.
 Asher suspects that there are duels going on in the arena far enough away from where he stands that he can't hear or see them unless he happens to go there.
 He does know that parts of it are still being built.
 And yet, he knows it is also complete.
 Expressed as a shape, he suggests it is domes within a dome.
 The outer dome is complete.
 The inner domes are being built.
 And more people are coming in, in other parts.
-But in the part he knows by experience and so can call The Arena, there is currently just Asher and an infrequent visitor, with occasional young turks finding their way to challenge him or for training.
+But in the part he knows by experience and so can call The Arena, there is currently just Asher and another resident, the wielder of Mithin Virol, who managed to enter without accepting any duels and still has not.
+There have been occasional visitors—young turks finding their way to challenge him or for training.
 There are traps in The Arena.
 Beware.
+But all such traps are brought by oneself.
 Most people don't leave unscathed.

 On the floor in the Master's Circle there is an elaborate drawing of the parts of the person that can be wounded.
 Each point is labelled.
 The diagram is revered as a work of art.
 It is subtle, showing the combatant in the context of other men, the world, himself, and his opponent.

 On the wall, near the Circle, is a plaque with swords crossed between two columns of words, and above it the phrase "These Shall Not Stand".
 What follows is a partial drawing, with only some of the words.